DUI Homicide or Serious Injury

 DUI Accidents Causing Injury or Death

-If you are involved in an accident which results in injury or death to another person while you are driving under the influence, you can be charged with Aggravated DUI or Aggravated Assault in DUI accidents resulting in injury to other(s).
+If you are involved in an accident which results in injury to another person while you are driving under the influence, you can be charged with Aggravated DUI or Aggravated Assault.
 In DUI accidents which cause death, a person can be charged with Manslaughter, Negligent Homicide or even 2nd Degree Murder.
-These are felony offenses which carry extremely harsh penalties, so it is critical that you retain the services of an experienced DUI Attorney, who has handled these types of complex felony DUI cases, to launch an aggressive defense on your behalf.
+Given the extremely harsh penalties associated with these types of serious felony offenses, it is critical that you seek the advice and counsel of an experienced DUI Attorney, who has handled these types of complex felony DUI cases and has the requisite experience in launching an aggressive defense on your behalf.
 The exact penalties imposed after conviction will depend upon several factors, including the specific nature of your charges, whether they are labeled as dangerous or non-dangerous and your blood alcohol concentration (BAC) as measured by blood, breath or urine.
 If convicted, you may face the following penalties for a first-time aggravated DUI offense:

 • Mandatory prison for crimes designated as "dangerous" offenses